-For all other roof coverings, the designer must provide documentation showing the roof covering and the attachments were designed for the component and cladding wind pressures corresponding to areas with $V{asd}$ wind speeds of 110 mph ( $V{ult}$ = 140 mph).
-All roof coverings, regardless of type, shall be installed in accordance with the manufacturer's installation guidelines for areas with $V{asd}$ wind speeds of 110 mph ( $V{ult}$ = 140 mph).
-All roof coverings, regardless of type, shall be installed in accordance with the manufacturer's installation guidelines for areas with $V{asd}$ wind speeds of 110 mph ( $V{ult}$ = 140 mph).
-When applicable (e.g., wood shakes, slate roofs), the roof deck shall be sealed using one of the options provided in Section S104.1.1 that is compatible with the manufacturers installation requirements for the roof covering selected.
+For all other roof coverings, the designer must provide documentation showing the roof covering and the attachments were designed for the component and cladding wind pressures corresponding to areas with $V{ult}$ wind speeds of 130 mph with Exposure C. All roof coverings, regardless of type, shall be installed in accordance with the manufacturer's installation guidelines for areas with $V{ult}$ wind speeds of 130 mph with Exposure C. When applicable (e.g., wood shakes, slate roofs), the roof deck shall be sealed using one of the options provided in Section S104.1.1 that is compatible with the manufacturer's installation requirements for the roof covering selected.

-This public resource is maintained by Smart Home America and is available at: SmartHomeAmerica.org/resources/details/code-supplement info@smarthomeamerica.org
+This public resource is maintained by Smart Home America and is available at: SmartHomeAmerica.org/resources/details/code-supplement info@smarthomeamerica.org 1.855.742.7233 SmartHomeAmerica.org

-For more information contact:
+For more information, contact:

-Smart Home America P.O.
-Box 2731 Mobile, AL, 36652
+Smart Home America PO Box 2731 Mobile, AL, 36652